mobin-izadi/react-shopping-cart/README.md

 ## 🌟 Features
 - Ability to add and remove products in the cart
-- Ability to apply discount codes
+- Ability to apply discount codes(Two discount codes for testing=>mobin,izadi)
 - Ability to modify products in the cart
 - Ability to remove individual products and empty the entire cart
 - Option to choose the shipping method